theripper93/automated-evocations/README.md

 Once you built the object you wanna merge, simply save it to the hidden game setting  `game.settings.set(AECONSTS.MN, "customautospells", yourData)`

-WARNING: Setting this hidden setting will override any previous value, so you want to keep a file with all you custom setting and add to it every time you want to apply it!
+WARNING: Completely replacing this hidden setting will override any previous value

 Example: